Calgary committee recommends increased separation from marijuana retailers - Calgary | Globalnews.ca

 Councillors Ward Sutherland and Joe Magliocca also got the committee to agree on a 30-metre separation between cannabis stores and places of worship.

-“In my area, they have recovery and drug addicts in some of the churches, in the places of worship, in my area,” said Ward 2 Councillor Joe Magliocca.
+“In my area, they have recovery and drug addicts in some of the churches, in the places of worship, in my area,” Ward 2 Councillor Joe Magliocca said.
 “They feel it is very tempting if there is a cannabis dispensary right next to the church or the place of worship.”

 Ward 1 Councillor Ward Sutherland echoed Magliocca.